swilgosz/hanamimastery/data/articles/sequel-over-activerecord.md

 **And I think it's great!**

-With this, if we could improve the community around it, we would improve on available resources and integrations!
+With this, **if we could improve the community around it, we would improve on available resources and integrations**!
 I totally support this philosophy, as [this is why I started Hanami Mastery in the first place.](/articles/hanamimastery-origins)

 Now let's talk about the main points above in depth.